 To prove your case, you may need to provide evidence such as documentation, witness testimony, and other forms of proof.
-It is essential to carefully document your experiences and to seek the assistance of an experienced attorney if you are considering pursuing a whistleblower claim.
+It is essential to carefully document your experiences and to seek the assistance of an experienced employment attorney if you are considering pursuing a whistleblower claim.

 A qui tam claim and a whistleblower case are similar in that they both involve an individual bringing a claim against an individual or entity that is alleged to have violated the law.
 However, there are some key differences between the two types of cases: